 Sudan: Economic crisis

-INFORM Sudan's risk of humanitarian crisis and disaster to be very high, at 6.9/10.
-Being prone to floods and droughts, hazard and exposure is of particular concern, at 7.3/10. ?
+INFORM measures Sudan's risk of humanitarian crisis and disaster to be high, at 6.9/10, and level of hazard & exposure at 7.3/10.?

 Humanitarian access deteriorated during the escalation of protests in June 2019, when security forces raided demonstrations, resulting in significant operational constraints.
 Humanitarian operations remain restricted in conflict areas.
 Areas in Blue Nile and South Kordofan controlled by the Sudan People ’s Liberation Movement-North (SPLM-N) remain hard to access.
 In Jebel Marra, Darfur, the United Nations-African Union Mission in Darfur (UNAMID) personnel were sporadically denied access to conflict areas due to insecurity.
 Humanitarian travel policies were eased in 2016, but administrative procedures still present obstacles.
 Mines, explosive remnants and poor roads hamper assistance.
 In August 2019 heavy rains and flooding damaged infrastructure further, hindering the delivery of aid.
 The economic crisis and countrywide lack of fuel and hard currency hamper delivery and access to aid.